ROXANNE DONOVAN, PhD

 Dr. Roxanne Donovan is a former corporate negotiator turned psychologist, author, and professor.

-She is a nationally recognized expert on topics of well-being and social justice and features often in the media (e.g., The Washington Post, The Conversation, The Atlanta Journal-Constitution, and Georgia Public Radio).
+She is a nationally recognized expert on topics of well-being and social justice and features regularly in the media.

 Dr. Donovan brings an intersectional lens rooted in liberation to her work, publishing and presenting extensively on the role of gendered racism in the mental health outcomes of Black women and other women of color.